satRdays/eventscalendar/README.md

 We're currently aiming not to clash within region by running on the same months, so if someone in the quarter you're reserving or an annual event already has dibs on a month, try to avoid date clashes.

 ## Signing up
-1. Read [What's involved](https://knowledgebase.satrdays.org/newevents/) with running an event and what rules / principals you'll need to adhere to
+1. Read [What's involved](https://knowledgebase.satrdays.org/newevents/) with running an event and what rules / principles you'll need to adhere to
 2. Get the ball rolling on reserving an event slot by submitting a Pull Request of this page with this info added into the relevant section:

 ```